-Brilliantly insightful article from Dan on how technology can discriminate just likes we do, and calls for more policy work to be don so we can work to prevent it in the future
+Daniel Shearer discusses how technology can discriminate and calls for more policy work to be done so this can be prevented in the future.

 Once a preserve of science fiction, the idea of machines discriminating against us is now a reality.
 It may seem counterintuitive that machines could be capable of exhibiting traits such as racism and sexism – things we have come to think of as distinctly human flaws.
 Yet advances in machine learning have now reached a tipping point where algorithms have become so complex – and prevalent – that algorithm discrimination is not only possible, it is rife.